 I’ll write again soon, but don’t expect rapid mail service — it just ain’t.
 I’d suggest you get a large scale relief map of the Islands and you can point out the places I go to describe them while you sit back and travel with me in spirit.

-On December 21, 1941, the tanks of the 2nd Platoon of Company B were bivouacked near Dau, Pampanga.
+The 192nd remained at Clark Field until December 14, when they then moved to a dry stream bed.
+On December 21, the tanks of the 2nd Platoon of Company B were bivouacked near Dau, Pampanga.
 At 12:00 noon, Capt.
 Donald Hanes ordered the tanks to prepare to move north.
+Both B and C Company made their way north.
+When they arrived at Dau, it was realized there was only enough fuel for one tank platoon to continue to move north.
+2nd.
 Lt.
-Morin’s detachment of tanks left Dau at 1300 hours heading toward Rosario.
+Ben Morin’s platoon was selected to continue the trip north.
+Ben explained that he had commissioned a Second Lieutanant days earlier and that second lieutenants are expandable.
+Morin’s detachment of tanks left Dau at 1:00 PM heading toward Rosario.
 With him were the tanks of S/Sgt.
 Al Edwards, Sgt.
 Willard Von Bergen, Sgt.
 Larry Jordan, and Sgt.
 Ray Vandenbroucke.
 The tanks were refueled at Tarlac, Genora, and continued on their journey north.

 At Rosario, Ben’s detachment was informed that the 26th Cavalry Philippine Scouts was engaged with advanced Japanese patrols.
 At ten or ten-thirty in the morning, Ben was given warning orders from Captain Hanes to attack the Japanese.
 Ben met with General Weaver, who wanted him to attack the Japanese at Agoo, 12 kilometers to the north and west of Damaris on the coastal road.
 They were to proceed ten kilometers further north to the barrio of Aringay and destroy the enemy forces there.
 It was believed that the Japanese had not been able to bring in their artillery and tanks.